CopernicaMarketingSoftware/Documentation/Mailerq/rabbitmq.md

 is turned off all exchanges and queues will be created once MailerQ starts (this because MailerQ makes sure all queues and exchanges are created once it starts).
 If you run a script BEFORE you start MailerQ you could possibly use messages.
-However, this is mostly 'in theory', in practice you probably won't notice much a difference.
+However, this is mostly 'in theory', in practice you probably won't notice much of a difference.

 Another setting is the "persistent" setting, which is a 'per-message' setting.
 When a message is published to a queue, RabbitMQ saves this message in the fast main memory and not on disk.
 This because it is much, much faster than storing the messages on disk.
-Saving in main memory does bring a higher risk, because if RabbitMQ crashes, messages in RabbitMQ will be lost.
-Turning on persistant will mean your messages are also saved on disk, which means it is much slower.
+Saving the message in main memory does bring a higher risk, because if RabbitMQ crashes, messages in RabbitMQ will be lost.
+Turning on persistant will mean your messages are also saved on disk, which makes it much slower.
 We therefore recommend leaving the `rabbitmq-persistent` option off (on 0).